quicken/filefocus/README.md

 - When storing focus groups in global storage groups will sync between devices.
 - Resources are now stored relative to workspace folders to support syncing focus groups between different operating systems.
 - Focus groups can now also be defined inside of a filefocus.json file stored inside of a project root folder.
 This allows sharing a set of focus groups between team members.

-## Features

-- Maintains the same icon and git status as the file explorer.
-- Full Drag & Drop Support
-- Sort by File Name or File Path
-- Sync Groups across devices, Share Groups with Project Users.
-- Use the keyboard, Drag & Drop or Context Menu to Add Resources.
-- Hover over a resource to see the full path.

 ## Getting Started